felleslosninger/maskinporten-onboarding-backend/README.md

 Run application with [Spring Profile](https://www.baeldung.com/spring-profiles) `dev` to use the default development environment.

-Additionally you must inject the `ansattporten` client secret in the context.
+Additionally, you must inject the _ansattporten client secret_ in the context.

 An easy way to manage this is with the [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin and the following [.env](.env) file:
 ```